Hawking Radiation

 He presented Preskill with a baseball encyclopedia — presumably containing all the information one could want.

-The resolution that has emerged since (via the AdS/CFT correspondence, the Page curve, and quantum extremal surfaces) broadly supports this: the universe cannot forget.
-Information survives even the most extreme destruction, but the memory becomes unreadable.
+The resolution that has emerged since — via the AdS/CFT correspondence, the Page curve, and quantum extremal surfaces — broadly supports this: information survives even the most extreme destruction.
+It is not lost.
+It is scrambled.
+Encoded in a form so complex that no practical reader could ever decode it, but preserved in principle.

 Memory at the Bottom

 You have probably forgotten what you ate for lunch three Tuesdays ago.
 The universe has not.
 The atoms that made that meal still exist, their configurations traceable in principle, their information preserved in the thermodynamic state of the world.
 You forgot.
-Physics didn't.
+Physics did not.

 Hawking radiation extends this to the most extreme boundary: even a black hole — the one place where destruction seems absolute — cannot permanently erase information.
-The trace survives, encoded in radiation so faint, so diffuse, so scrambled that no reader could ever reassemble it.
-The memory is there.
-It is unreadable.
+The trace survives.